LMNYX/am9client/README.md

 pnpm tauri dev
 ```

+For commits styling refer to <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional commits guidelines</a>.

 ### Translation

 As of now, please refer to `i18n` directory.
 Proper translation channel will be set up later.